-Following the recommendation of the Audit Committee, we were appointed by the Directors in 1985 to audit the financial statements for the year ended 31 January 1986 and subsequent financial periods.
-The period of total uninterrupted engagement is 33 years, covering the years ended 31 January 1986 to 31 January 2018.
+We were appointed by the Directors in 1985 to audit the financial statements for the year ended 31 January 1986 and subsequent financial periods.
+The period of total uninterrupted engagement is 34 years, covering the years ended 31 January 1986 to 31 January 2019.